PaperMC/docs/docs/paper/dev/api/scheduler.md

 :::warning

 The above also applies to the asynchronous methods.
-If you need a scheduler with millisecond precision, create your own [`ScheduledExecutorService`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html).
+If you need **an asynchronous scheduler** with millisecond precision, create your own
+[`ScheduledExecutorService`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html).

 :::